py-lidbox/lidbox/README.md

 * Average detection cost (`C_avg`) implemented as a `tf.keras.metrics.Metric`.
 * You can also try `lidbox` for speaker recognition, since no assumptions will be made of the signal labels.
 E.g. use utt2speaker as utt2label and see what happens.

+[Here](./examples/common-voice/common-voice-4.ipynb) is an example notebook showing `lidbox` in action.

 ## Why would I want to use this?

 * You need a simple, deep learning based speech classification pipeline.